thenameisluk/velvet-installer/readme.md

-I'd really want for this project to insterface with software as natively as possible
+I'd really want for this project to interface with software as natively as possible

-while stuff like cgpt is fine to integrate with (bsd 3)
+while stuff like cgpt is fine to integrate with (bsd 3), make files make it hard to use

 at the same time i don't want to relicense project to GPL because ```findmnt``` or ```rsync```